If you own a Roku device, it’s hard to imagine life without one. Well, as long as you’re not dealing with a “Roku AirPlay not working” issue.

 - Select Advanced Settings.

 You also have the option to do a factory reset by using the hardware reset button.
-Follow the instructions below.
+All Roku devices have a reset button on the bottom or back.

 - The indicator light will begin blinking when the reset is complete.